evan-k-nygard/Secure-Database/README.md

 Perhaps the biggest design question is how to *securely* enable sharing functionality.
 Suppose that Alice wants to share a record R with Eve.
 If all of Alice's records are encrypted with the same key, then if Eve knows how to decrypt and read R, she can decrypt all of Alice's records.
 Although the program should check Eve's permissions for any record file R_i, defense in depth mandates stronger protections for Alice's data in case Eve attempts to read program memory to access the shared decryption key.

-A tentative security scheme to ensure secure sharing functionality follows.
-Note that this scheme is still in the hypothesis stage, and is therefore subject to change.
+A tentative security scheme to ensure secure sharing functionality follows:

 To ensure security, two types of symmetric encryption keys are used: "record keys", which are individual to each record, and "master keys", which are individual to each user and are used to encrypt all of the record keys that the user holds.
 The master key is generated based off of the first hash H(pwd) of the user's salted password and is never stored in the database (the second hash, H(H(pwd)) is what is stored, so even if an attacker has unfettered access to the database, finding the master key would require breaking H).
 The record keys are securely generated for each individual record.